28 porn stars booked themselves into Travelodge and it caused absolute chaos

-A crew of 28 porn stars booked themselves into a Travelodge, after being kicked out of a mansion for filming explicit content.
+A crew of 28 porn stars booked themselves into a Travelodge, after being kicked out of a mansion for filming explicit content - but things didn't go smoothly.

-And when they went to one of the hotel’s locations, the bosses were reportedly up in arms as they became aware that the large group filmed X-rated material.
+When they went to one of the budget hotel’s locations, the bosses were reportedly up in arms as they became aware that the large group filmed X-rated material.

-They had initially booked a £10,000 mansion close by, which had a hot tub and pool, but the owner told them to go.
+They had initially booked a £10,000 mansion close by, which had a hot tub and pool, but the owner told them to get out.

 The group then attempted to find another elegant place to film, but were stuck in the snow.

-As a result, they booked four double rooms, valued at £43 a night, and a family room to handle their business.
+As a result, they booked four double rooms, which cost about £43 a night, and a family room to handle their business.

 Sign upto our free Indy100 weekly newsletter